JonMcEntee/hm-fashion-recommendations/README.md

    * Weekly transaction aggregation
    * Time-based user behavior exploration

-2. **Modeling Approach**
+2. **ALS Modeling Approach**

    * Implicit ALS training on a user-item interaction matrix
    * Use of transaction frequency as implicit feedback
    * Tuning latent factors and regularization parameters

-3. **Recommendation System**
+3. **LightGBM Ranker Approach**

-   * Ranked product predictions per user
+   * Generates recommendation based on simple heuristics
-   * Filtering of already-purchased items from recommendations
+   * Produces trainable features on the data
-   * Weekly-based train/test split for offline evaluation
+   * Ranks using a Gradient Boosted Tree algorithm

 ## Requirements